-How to officially deliver IRU Academy training programmes
+How to officially deliver IRU Academy professional qualification programmes

-Become an Accredited IRU Academy Associate Training Institute (ATI) and join a network that delivers high quality training developed by industry experts around the world.
+Become an Accredited IRU Academy Associate Training Institute (ATI) and join a network that delivers high quality training, assessments and certifications developed by industry experts around the world.
 Courses are provided to a global standard, whilst taking into account local situations, laws and languages.

 If your university, vocational school or institution is interested in joining an influential global network and offer courses for the road transport industry, look at the requirements below.

-ATIs are partner institutions of the IRU Academy, interested in joining the largest network of road transport training institutes, thus benefiting from the latest industry training insights and networking opportunities.
+ATIs are partner institutions of the IRU Academy, interested in joining the largest network of road transport training and certification institutes, thus benefiting from the latest industry training insights and networking opportunities.

 Accredited ATIs are those institutes that have gone one step further and received official accreditation from the IRU Academy and are entitled to deliver and certify road transport professional training.
 This process is explained on this page.

-The process of becoming accredited with the IRU Academy is open to ATIs that are willing and able to develop and offer high-quality training.
+The process of becoming accredited with the IRU Academy is open to ATIs that are willing and able to develop and offer high-quality professional qualification.
 Accreditation also gives an ATI international recognition.

 IRU Academy ATIs are typically (but not limited to):